East Carolina University Patent Policy

 8.1.
 Patent Committee:

 The Patent Committee, appointed by the Chancellor and consisting of no less than three members, one of whom shall be designated by the Chancellor to serve as Chair, is charged with reviewing and recommending to the Chancellor or his delegate the procedures for the implementation of this policy; resolving questions of invention ownership that may arise between the institution and its faculty, staff, students, or volunteers, or among individuals; recommending to the Chancellor the expenditure of the patent royalty fund; and making such recommendations as are deemed appropriate to encourage disclosure and assure prompt and expeditious handling, evaluation, and prosecution of patent opportunities; and to protect the interests of both the University and the public.
-The University Committee on Intellectual Property/Patents serves as the Patent Committee for the University.
 The Director of the Office of Technology Transfer shall serve as an ex-officio voting member of the Committee.
 The Office of Technology Transfer shall administer and provide support for the Committee.

 8.2.
 Patent and License Management: